akirmse/mountains/README.md

 too large to be merged or to load into Earth.
 Use the pruned versions (identified by "pruned" in their filenames).

-Next, merge the resultant divide trees into a single, larger divide tree.
+Next, merge the resultant pruned divide trees into a single, larger divide tree.
 If there are thousands of input files, it will be much faster to do this in multiple stages.
+At the final stage, when you no longer need to do any merging, specify the "-f" flag to remove runoffs.
+This will get rid of "junk" peaks around the edges, but you will not be able to further merge the resultant divide tree.

 ```
 merge_divide_trees output_file_prefix input_file [...]